 Minimizes Pressure Ulcers

-This indicates the percentage of residents who have had a pressure ulcer.
-Pressure ulcers are considered to be an indicator of nursing care .
-Pressure ulcers, which are also called bed sores, are routinely caused by residents not being moved frequently enough.
+This indicates the percentage of patients that have had a pressure ulcer.
+Pressure ulcers, which are also called bed sores, are routinely caused by patients not being moved frequently enough.
+Better nursing care reduces the percentage of residents in a nursing home who sustain pressure ulcers.

 Minimizes Serious Falls